rocketpowerkille/Tare/docs/CHAINLINK_CONFIDENTIAL_WORKFLOW.md

 records incomplete evidence for the already-consumed control.
 Current registry state was not queried during this documentation review.

+That retained Render URL is historical.
+The current application uses `https://tare.visk404.dev`; do not edit the old execution record to imply it used the new domain.
+A future workflow reconfiguration needs a separate authenticated test against the intended origin.
+No workflow was resumed by the UI, assistant, or documentation changes.

 The example cron expression `0 */5 * * * *` means every five minutes.
 It is an
 example schedule, not evidence that the paused deployment runs every five minutes today.
 Pausing CRE does not disable Explorer's separate price-feed reads.